Treadmill Maintenance Guide

 Immediately discontinue any use and unplug the treadmill.
-Contact us for service recommendations and next steps.
+Call your treadmill’s manufacturer for service recommendations.

 Storing a treadmill

-Your treadmill should be kept somewhere dry – never in a damp spot to collect mold.
+Your treadmill should be kept somewhere dry – never in a damp spot to collect mould.

 Be careful it’s not too hot either, to look after the machinery inside.